JeremiahM18/gym-db/README.md

 This forces long-term API discipline and safe evolution.

-### Design Goals
+---

+## Running & Testing

+The backend is considered valid only when all tests pass.

+Tests enforce:
-- Deterministic behavior
+- Deterministic inference behavior
-- Explainable inference
-- Clean separation of concerns
-- Strong test coverage
-- Safe, intentional evolution
-- Backend-first architecture
+- Stable API response shapes
+- Correct geospatial query behavior
+- Dependency and boundary correctness

+This ensures changes do not silently violate system guarantees.

+---

 ## Database Foundations (Migration 001)